 application.
 First, I thought of using a

-I believed that if I subtracted (int)'A' from
+I believed that if I subtracted (int)'A'

 each character value to be stored, I could do with a hundred